LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

 adviced
 to always download the most up-to-date vectors from the most up-to-date packages.
 The architecture allows you to replace Spacy with any library or function of choice.
-At the current moment (April 2023), the best available option for German word vectors seems to be this 500MB alternativem which can be downloaded by running:
+We will be using a 500MB model for the current use case.
+If this should be too large, you can browse smaller German models at https://spacy.io/models/de/.
+To download the 500MB file run:

 .. code-block:: sh

    python3 -m spacy download de_core_news_lg

 After downloading the word-vectors to your system, let's create the orthographic profiles: The process of creating an orthographic profile for